Is there air conditioning?

 The OWU Department of Public Safety has policies and services in place intended to protect the Ohio Wesleyan campus and to assure the safety and well being of its community members.
 Public Safety officers work 24 hours a day, 7 days a week and strive to uphold University policies and state and federal laws.
 There is an RA on duty in resident halls each evening from 7 p.m. to 7 a.m.
 There is also an RLC on call 24 hours a day, 7 days a week.

 Ohio Wesleyan also uses an emergency notification system to share urgent information via text, telephone, and email.
-You will need to enroll in the OWU Alert system, and you may register parent contact as well.
+The University enrolls you automatically to receive email alerts via your owu.edu email address and text alerts via your cell phone of record.
+If you wish, you are able to add more contact points (including your parents) for additional email, text, and/or voice messages.
 For more information about campus safety, visit the Campus Safety section of the website.

 The student or students responsible for damage resulting from abuse of facilities, negligence, or means other than those attributed to normal deterioration will be expected to assume the cost of repair or replacement.
 If the responsible individual or individuals are unknown, then the occupants of the corridor/hall will be be expected to assume the cost of repair or replacement.
 Community damage is calculated by taking the total amount of all damage and dividing it by the number of residents living in that hall/area.
 Community damage charges on a student account are not subject to appeal.